deegsca-org/bqm2/README.md

 - Mac or Unix like machine.
 The scripting in root folder has been developed on a mac.
 Running under unix should be fine as well.
 Windows world is possible but will require your own creation of scripts

 # Usage
-bqm2 is a python program for executing queries you've developed and saving those results into tables.

 ```
 root@0055716555ea:/queries/demo1# python /python/bqm2.py